|Previous:||X11 Desktop Environments (KDE and GNOME) - Part II||(See printing version)|

 This is a collection of Questions & Answers that have been treated by the Computing Helpdesk managed by the User Support group.

 N.B.
-The number in parenthesis refers to
+The number in parentheses refers to

 its relative numbering in the User Support "Question-Answer"